Core Services Review Information

 This web page communicates Council's work on the City of Nanaimo's Core Services Review.
 Under this section, you will find direct links to Agendas, Minutes and Presentations for public Core Services Review Steering Committee meetings, and reports arising from this committee.

 In February 2015, Council passed a motion to perform a City-wide Core Services Review.
-The Review was identified as the number one priority for 2015 and will be carried out before any services are adjusted or additional services are undertaken by the City, including staffing levels for all union and administrative personnel.
+The completed Review was provided to Council on May 27, 2016.
+The Review was identified as the number one priority for 2015 and was carried out before any services were adjusted or additional services were undertaken by the City, including staffing levels for all union and administrative personnel.
 The City engaged a consultant to help create the Core Service Review’s terms of reference before putting the Review to tender.
-The Core Services Review Steering Committee, composed of the entire Council and chaired by the Mayor, is guiding the creation and implementation of the Core Services Review.
+The Core Services Review Steering Committee, composed of the entire Council and chaired by the Mayor, guided the creation and implementation of the Core Services Review.

 Updates are shown in chronological order with the most recent information at the top of the list.